questdb/py-tsbs-benchmark/README.md

 ## Results

-By implementing the Pandas ingestion layer in native code, we're now ~20x faster in single-threaded code and ~60x faster in multi-threaded code, including database insert operations.
+By implementing the Pandas ingestion layer in native code, we're now ~28x faster in single-threaded code and ~92x faster in multi-threaded code, including database insert operations.

-Our performance improvements for just serializing to an in-memory ILP buffer are even better: Single-threaded serialization performance is ~60x faster and ~290x faster when it's possible to serialize in parallel (when the Pandas column types hold data directly and not through Python objects).
+Our performance improvements for just serializing to an in-memory ILP buffer are even better: Single-threaded serialization performance is ~58x faster and ~284x faster when it's possible to serialize in parallel (when the Pandas column types hold data directly and not through Python objects).

 ### Notes
   * Numbers are taken from the runs shown later in this same page.
   * Timings *exclude* the time taken to generate the sample Pandas dataframe.
+  * NNx times faster calculated as FAST/SLOW using the MiB/s throughputs.

 ### Serialization to ILP in-memory buffer